 - Recommended: Use Workona to manage your tabs.
 Workona’s main feature is workspaces, which lets you organize your work by project.
 In each workspace, the visible tabs are related to the project you’re working on.
 When you switch workspaces, your tabs will swap out and hide the other workspace’s tabs.
 This makes it easy to focus on one thing.
 And since Workona autosaves your tabs, you never have to worry about losing work.

 - If Workona isn’t for you: Try a tab manager like Tab Wrangler or OneTab.
 Instead of organizing your tabs, they close your inactive tabs (Tab Wrangler) or let you bulk save your window full of tabs (OneTab).
 Unfortunately both apps are prone to data loss, so we can’t recommend them for professional use.

 - If you want a DIY approach: Divide your work by window.
 Each context can have its own window and you navigate between them.
 Of course, this can get confusing as the windows start to pile up.
 You may end up with a “too many windows” problem supplanting your “too many tabs” problem.

 Option 3: Suspend your tabs to improve performance

 If your main issue with too many tabs is that it’s hurting your device’s performance, there’s an easy solution: tab suspension.
 Tab suspension renders your tabs essentially nonexistent from a memory perspective.
 They stay visible, but don’t take up memory until you need them to.
-Tab suspension comes standard with Workona, or you can use a tool like The Great Suspender.
+Tab suspension comes standard with Workona, or you can use a separate extension.